kamsekar/kamsekar.github.io/docs/publications/index.md

 ---

-**Platinum-copper nanoparticles** can catalyze the oxygen reduction reaction in a hydrogen fuel cell.
+<u>Platinum-copper nanoparticles</u> can catalyze the oxygen reduction reaction in a hydrogen fuel cell.
 Understanding which structural features do and don’t influence activity or stability helps focus research on changes that truly improve catalyst performance.

-At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an **ordered structure**.
+At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an <u>ordered structure</u>.
 We found that ordered sites near the nanoparticle surface, where the reaction occurs, are more stable during electrochemical activation, a step that prepares the catalyst for long-term use.
-This insight was made possible by a new methodological approach, combining **identical-location 4D-STEM with unsupervised learning algorithms** to analyze the data.
+This insight was made possible by a new methodological approach, combining <u>identical-location 4D-STEM with unsupervised learning algorithms</u> to analyze the data.

 **Structure–Stability Relationships in Pt-Alloy Nanoparticles Using Identical-Location Four-Dimensional Scanning Transmission Electron Microscopy and Unsupervised Machine Learning** (2025)
   *<u>A.R.
 Kamšek</u>, F. Ruiz-Zepeda, M. Bele, A. Logar, G. Dražič, N. Hodnik*
   *ACS Nano*, **19** (2), 2334–2344.
   [![DOI](https://img.shields.io/badge/DOI-10.1021%2Facsnano.4c12528-blue)](https://doi.org/10.1021/acsnano.4c12528) [![Link](https://img.shields.io/badge/Link-Research%20Highlight-%2301bc8b)](https://www.ki.si/en/news/spreminjanje-strukture-nanodelcev-iz-zlitine-platina-baker/) [![Code](https://img.shields.io/badge/Code-Repository-063970)](https://github.com/kamsekar/Local-crystal-structure-4DSTEM)

-Within the ordered phase, **defects** known as anti-phase boundaries can form, as previously seen only in bulk alloys.
+Within the ordered phase, <u>defects</u> known as anti-phase boundaries can form, as previously seen only in bulk alloys.
 In this work, we confirmed they also appear in nanoparticles, but found no significant effect on the catalytic activity.

 **Periodic anti-phase boundaries and crystal superstructures in PtCu₃ nanoparticles as fuel cell electrocatalysts** (2023)
   *<u>A.R.
 Kamšek</u>, A. Meden, I. Arčon, P. Jovanovič, M. Šala, F. Ruiz-Zepeda, G. Dražić, M. Gaberšček, M. Bele, N. Hodnik*